frederic-perez/AmE-dictionary/data/dictionary.md

 __transfixed__ _adj_ Rendered motionless, esp from horror or shock.
 Having your attention fixated as though by a spell. _Syn_ fascinated, hypnotised, hypnotized, mesmerised, mesmerized, spellbound, spell-bound _I was transfixed by it._
 __transient<sup>1</sup>__ _adj_ :seven::mega: For a short time only; temporary or transitory. _Transient lesions._ _A transient log._ _One of the more transient jobs at the paper._
 __transient<sup>2</sup>__ _n_
-__transition__ _v intr_ (of a transgender person): To come to live in accordance with one’s gender identity through a process that involves changes to one’s appearance and presentation often with the aid of medical procedures and therapies.
+__transition__ _vi_ (of a transgender person): To come to live in accordance with one’s gender identity through a process that involves changes to one’s appearance and presentation often with the aid of medical procedures and therapies.
 __translate__ _v_ _That doesn’t always translate, believe me._
 __translucent__ _adj_
 __transmogrify__ _v_ :two: /transs-MAH-gruh-fye/ To change something significantly and often with humorous or jarring effect.
 Change completely the nature or appearance of. _Syn_ metamorphose, transfigure _In Franz Kafka’s story_ The Metamorphosis _, a human being transmogrifies into a bug._ _If all goes as planned, the school’s gym will be transmogrified into a spooky gallery of Halloween delights._